hasanalj0923/Unit-7-FSJS/README.md

 - User can also directly change the `/search/term` path, and results will display accordingly.

 ### Installing
 This project uses a build tool and several libraries, so all dependencies will need to be installed locally.
-You will also need to create a `config.js` file and obtain a Flickr API key to use this app.
+You will also need to create a `config.js` file and obtain a Pixabay API key to use this app.

 ## Deployment